Accoil Logo

 • Which accounts are at risk of churning?

-The problem isn't your analytics tool.
-It's your instrumentation.
-Your tracking is missing, inconsistent, or decayed into chaos — and no one has time to fix it.
+Your analytics tool isn't the problem.
+Your product tracking is.
+The instrumentation feeding it is missing, inconsistent, or decayed — and no one has time to fix it.

 The cost of staying blind